hypercore-protocol/p2p-multiwriter-with-autobase/problems/04b/readme.md

 await readerView.update()
 ```

 The `autocommit` flag is only necessary because we are simulating a remote peer locally, so `viewCore` is writable.
-We explicitly tell the index to treat `viewCore` as a remote index with that flag.
+We explicitly tell `linearize` to treat `viewCore` as a remote index with that flag.

 Notice how the `status` shows that the update didn't add or remove any new nodes.
-This means that the reader has detected that `viewCore` is completely up-to-date, and so no additional indexing is necessary.
+This means that the reader has detected that `viewCore` is completely up-to-date, and so no additional processing is necessary.

 ## (5) Sparsely Downloading Views

 Views are just Hypercores, and so they share all of Hypercore's nice properties.
 One particular cool feature is the ability to "sparsely download" blocks on-demand.
-In the next exercise, we're going to use the indexing approach above to build a Hyperbee, our Hypercore-based [B-Tree](https://en.wikipedia.org/wiki/B-tree) implemention -- with Hyperbee, you can store KV-pairs, and then perform range queries over keys, while only touching a subset of the blocks in the underlying Hypercore.
+In the next exercise, we're going to use the approach from the previous exercise to build a Hyperbee, our Hypercore-based [B-Tree](https://en.wikipedia.org/wiki/B-tree) implemention -- with Hyperbee, you can store KV-pairs, and then perform range queries over keys, while only touching a subset of the blocks in the underlying Hypercore.

-Imagine you have an Autobase with many inputs, and there's an indexer that's been doing the heavy lifting, digesting the inputs into a Hyperbee.
+Imagine you have an Autobase with many inputs, and there's an indexer that's been doing the heavy lifting, digesting the inputs into a Hyperbee view.
 If a reader adds that view as a remote view, then they can immediately start querying the Hyperbee, only downloading blocks as needed, without needing to do any additional work!

 The ability to share and sparsely sync views makes Autobase a lot more useful, because it allows readers to sidestep as much indexing/downloading as possible, so long as there are existing views available on the network.